PL

 in Radom

-The developed interface allowed for the connection of the RBC (Radio Block Centre) system, which is a component of ETCS L2, with the MOR-3 Kombud.
-The heart of the laboratory is the MOR-3 computer system designed and manufactured by Polish engineers.
-It recreated the LCS Herby Nowe, located on the coal trunk line, implemented under contract LOT C (line no. 131).
-The LCS covered eight signal control systems along the route from Kalina station to Rusiec Łódzki station and enabled the control of a total of 217 switches, 342 signals, and 26 level crossings.
+The developed interface allowed for the connection of the RBC (Radio Block Centre) system, which is a part of ETCS L2, with MOR-3 Kombud.
+The heart of the laboratory is a computer system MOR-3 designed and produced by Polish engineers.
+It replicated the LCS Herby Nowe, located on the coal trunk line, realized as part of the LOT C contract (line no. 131).
+The LCS covered eight signaling districts on the route from Kalina station to Rusiec Łódzki station and allowed control of a total of 217 switches, 342 signals, and 26 level crossings.

 2021